 When you click a button to share a blog post to twitter/etc., what goes out is the page title with the URL.
 If you are sharing the blogs of others, always share with the RiteForge browser button (RiteForge extension required), so the post gets Enhanced with your Link Ad.
 This lets you sell and, at the very least, gives you a way to maintain the connection between you and the social audience that got the blog post through your social stream.

 When you share your own blog, site pages, etc., not only can you advertise on them, but if you highlight text in the page, then right-click and choose from your Share with RiteForge > Share as Image solutions, you will generate an editable text image.
 This way, from any blog post or web page, you can probably find many blocks of text, 5 to 30 words, that will be the social post image and entice people to click your Rite.ly link.
-You can thus create an entire social campaign of 3 to 10 social posts and use Repeat (pull down from Add to queue in Composer) to schedule them to go out over time.
+You can thus create an entire social campaign of 3 to 10 social posts.

 In the video below, I demonstrate the problem with sharing blog posts with social sharing buttons other the the RiteForge browser button.
 I then demonstrate how I created an entire social campaign in 15 minutes, generating seven unique social posts from this blog post (announcing the RiteKit Package) and scheduled them over multiple social profiles for 10 weeks.